Comprehensive Guide to Trading Binance Coin BNB

 As such, the bigger the difference between the two prices, the more you are indirectly paying to trade Binance Coin.
 For example, if the spread amounts to 1.5%, then you are only in profit if you make gains in excess of 1.5%.

 Other Binance Coin Trading Fees

 Other potential fees to consider when trading Binance Coin include the following:

 - Deposit/Withdrawals: You might need to pay a fee to deposit and withdraw funds.
 Binance charges 2% on debit card deposits while Coinbase charges just under 4%. eToro charges 0.5% on all payment methods - including e-wallets. .

 - Inactivity: Some platforms will charge you a monthly inactivity fee if your account is marked as dormant.
 This is usually after 1 year, but we have seen platforms that implement this after just 3 months of inactivity.

 - Overnight Funding: If you trade on borrowed margin, then you will need to pay a fee for each day that you keep the position open.
 This is known as overnight funding or swap-fees.

 In an ideal world, you’ll be using a broker that charges 0% commission, low spreads, and minimal deposit/withdraw fees.
 The best we have come across in this respect is eToro.

-How to Trade Binance Coin 2021 - Step-by-Step Walkthrough
+How To Trade Binance Coin (BNB) 2023 - Step-by-Step Walkthrough